sksamuel/centurion/README.md

 #### Acknowledging Actor

-The AckknowledgingActor is an actor that will send an ack to the sender as soon as a message is received.
+The AcknowledgingActor is an actor that will send an ack to the sender as soon as a message is received.
 This actor is most often used as the other end to the flow control actors.

 #### Aggregator